publicdocs/uscode/assets/md/titles/usc46/us/usc/t46/stII/ptF/ch81/m__us_usc_t46_s8103.md

 >     “(d)  __Reports__  __.—__

->     On March 1, 2007, and annually thereafter until the date of expiration of this section, the Coast Guard and the National Marine Fisheries Service shall submit a report to the Committee on Commerce, Science, and Transportation of the Senate and the Committees on Transportation and Infrastructure and Resources \[now Natural Resources\] of the House of Representatives, providing the following information on the United States purse seine fleet referred to in subsection (a):
+>     Not later than July 1 of each year until the date of expiration of this section, the Coast Guard and the National Marine Fisheries Service shall submit a report to the Committee on Commerce, Science, and Transportation of the Senate and the Committees on Transportation and Infrastructure and Resources \[now Natural Resources\] of the House of Representatives, providing the following information on the United States purse seine fleet referred to in subsection (a):

 >         “(1) The number and identity of vessels in the fleet using foreign citizens to meet manning requirements pursuant to this section and any marine casualties involving such vessel.